sdclibbery/Esp32DmxSpiController/README.md

 2. BFO: lerp from back to fore to off (black)
 3. BOF: lerp from back to off (black) to fore
 ...
 OFB for flames :-p
-...asymmetric, rainbow, off->rainbow(red->pink), rotating, with white, with rainbow in, OBFO etc...
+...asymmetric, rainbow, off->rainbow(red->pink), with white, with rainbow in, OBFO etc...
 ...BFBFBF, black body, oil, neon, flame, sunset etc ...Modes that interpolate in gamma space? or hsv? or lablch? or all should???